-At the INSYNC Virtual Summit: November 2021 we asked brand protection leaders about what their main priority for 2022 would be.
+At an industry round table event in November 2021, we asked brand protection leaders about what their main priority for 2022 would be.
 See the results below:

 Collaboration, both internally and externally, are key priorities.
 We saw increased collaboration throughout 2021, but there is a still much more progress to be made with platforms and other intermediaries.
 Gaining a greater of understanding of overall threats to brands also ranked highly – in line with a growing appetite for better-quality and more comprehensive data.
 Another key priority is reporting impact, with teams looking to calculate the ROI of their programs and whether they are reducing the volume of online infringement.

 Read this blog to learn more about these key priority areas and why brand protection teams are focusing on them.

 The top result is increasing the number of takedowns, with 22% of participants claiming this is their key priority.

 While it’s understandable, particularly during periods of instability and an increase in online abuse, that teams focus on core goals of removing threats, it does suggest there’s an opportunity for teams to progress to think about both delivering more long-term outcomes with enforcement (such as reducing infringement saturation on priority channels), and to work towards other strategic goals that deliver commercial value.

 One of the ways to progress in this way is by enhancing how teams show the impact of the brand protection program, so it’s promising to see this rank joint-second as a top priority (18%), alongside gaining a greater understanding of threats.

 Enhancing how teams report the impact of their programs

 18% of participants ranked enhancing how they report the impact of their programs as their top priority.